maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 The green areas represent confidence intervals.

-From that new point, we add it to the samples, and re-build the Gaussian Process with that new information...
-We keep doing this until we reach the maximal number of iterations, or the limit time for example.
+From that new point, we add it to the samples and re-build the Gaussian Process with that new information...
+We keep doing this until we reach the maximal number of iterations or the limit time for example.

 ### Random Forests